Tu-Code/Bored_API/README.md

 How to run locally
 1. Create a virtual environment
-1. run using pip '''cmd
-pip install -r requirements.txt''' to install the required modules
+1. run using pip `pip install -r requirements.txt` to install the required modules
-1. run python -m foodie in the terminal/command-promp
+1. run `python -m foodie` in the terminal/command-prompt